 3) The U.S. withdraws from both NAFTA and CUSFTA, WTO trade rules govern trade

 If the U.S. withdrew from NAFTA, it probably wouldn’t want essentially the same measures to continue governing its trade with Canada, under the CUSFTA.
 (Although it might, since a lot of its NAFTA concerns, like job losses, are directed at Mexico.)
-If the U.S. also broke the CUSFTA, then Word Trade Organization (WTO) most favoured nation (MFN) tariff rules would govern Canada-U.S. trade.
+In addition to withdrawing from NAFTA, the Trump administration would also have to withdraw from CUSFTA to end all free trade deals with Canada; something that has not been discussed in the U.S. If the U.S. also broke the CUSFTA, then Word Trade Organization (WTO) most favoured nation (MFN) tariff rules would govern Canada-U.S. trade.
 The U.S. MFN average tariff in 2016 was 3.5 per cent (some goods have a WTO MFN of zero percent).
 NAFTA would continue to exist between Canada and Mexico.

 4) The U.S. withdraws from both NAFTA and CUSFTA, imposes tariffs higher than WTO levels